 Eurowings is likely to operate eight new CRJ900s ordered by its parent Lufthansa, industry sources say.
 The airline has received unofficial confirmation that it will get the aircraft, but that is still based on certain conditions.
 Eurowings has to move its headquarters and technical operations to Airport DĂĽsseldorf International.
 The airline is still based in Dortmund, Germany.
 Lufthansa also wants Eurowings pilots to agree to a pay freeze for the next several years to contain ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Lufthansaâ€™s New CRJ900s Likely To Go To Eurowings".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Lufthansaâ€™s New CRJ900s Likely To Go To Eurowings".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.